Cuba says U.S. planning to exclude it from Summit of the Americas | Politics

 Cuban Foreign Minister Bruno Rodriguez said on Monday that the United States had decided to exclude Cuba from preparations for a summit of regional leaders, a setback for relations just days after the long-time rivals held their first high level talks in four years.

-"I respectfully call on Secretary of State (Antony) Blinken to say, in an honest way, if Cuba will be invited or not to the 9th Summit of the Americas."
-The U.S. State Department did not immediately respond to a request for comment on the Rodriguez's statement.
+"I respectfully call on Secretary of State (Antony) Blinken to say, in an honest way, if Cuba will be invited or not."
+A U.S. State Department spokesperson told Reuters that, "No invitations (to the summit) have been issued from the White House at this time."

+The United States, at odds with Cuba since the early days of Fidel Castro´s 1959 revolution, further ratcheted up sanctions against its foe under former president Donald Trump, cutting off most travel and remittances between the U.S. and the island.
+Relations have remained tense under President Joe Biden, whose administration has alleged human rights violations against Cubans who protested in widespread rallies on the island last July.

+"It is paradoxical because...we have just had official migratory conversations, which were undoubtedly a positive sign," Rodriguez said.
 Those talks, however, did not yield fresh agreements to deal with the burgeoning crisis.

-Communist-run Cuba has maintained that the United States is seeking to foment strife and suffering on the island by tightening Cold War-era sanctions to create economic hardship while at the same time throwing up barriers to migration.
+Rodriguez reiterated Cuba´s concerns that the United States is seeking to foment unrest on the island by tightening Cold War-era sanctions to create economic hardship while at the same closing doors to Cubans seeking to migrate.
+"This incoherent, contradictory policy of tightening the blockade and wanting to restrict migration, pretending to discuss these issues in the hemisphere and excluding Cuba, says a lot," Rodriguez said.
+The number of Cuban migrants arriving at the border with the United States has recently spiked amid a festering economic crisis in Cuba, nearly doubling in March over the previous month alone, according to U.S. Customs and Border Protection data.

-The island's government has demanded the United States issue more visas and restore consular services in Havana for Cubans wishing to travel to the United States.
-The U.S. embassy in Havana in 2017 slashed staffing and moved visa services for Cubans wishing to travel to the United States to third countries, including Guyana, in South America, after some of its workers began to complain of unexplained health problems.
+Cuba´s government has demanded the United States issue more visas and restore consular services in Havana for Cubans wishing to travel to the United States.

-The number of Cuban migrants arriving at the border with the United States has recently spiked amid economic crisis in Cuba, nearly doubling in March over the previous month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)